 Latin America and the Caribbean are emerging as potential growth markets, driven by the rising national demand, economic development, and power.
 Leading investment options include the Dominican Republic, Mexico, Argentina, Colombia, Chile, and Uruguay.
 Brazil, Venezuela, Peru, Ecuador have investment potential but serious problems to solve.

 Spending on clothes and apparel, in the Latin American area, Revenue is expected to show an annual growth rate (CAGR 2020-2024) of 6.5%.
 More overseas brands are entering the marketplace such as Tommy Hilfiger and Nike.

 During the previous ten years Colombia, the nation’s textile business achieved a compound yearly growth rate of 4.2 percent, closely following Brazil and Argentina.

 Central and Latin American textile companies have full access to international markets.
-There is ever-increasing funding for start-ups.
+There is an ever-increasing funding for start-ups.
 The government is backing these organizations and which allows them to compete with the world’s top textile manufacturers in terms of quality and cost.
 Yet there are many challenges faced by these companies.

 There has been a minimum wage dispute in the textile sector in the past; however, the prices haven’t drastically increased.
 Increased productivity by skilled labor has kept the prices level.
 Prices have been slowly increasing which needs to be balanced by more efficient production.

-American countries are competing against nations like India, China, and Bangladesh, which are known for low wages and good quality apparel.
+American countries are competing against nations like India, China, and Bangladesh, which are known low wages and good quality apparel.